Family law

 The Children’s Act states that in any matter concerning a child, an approach that is conducive to conciliation and problem-solving should be followed, a confrontational approach should be avoided, and a delay in any action or decision to be taken must be avoided as far as possible.

 Parenting plans should be amicable accords between parties that will assist the separating family unit in the long term.
 Parents must work together to reach a joint agreement, rather than remain in conflict with each other.
 High conflict situations will have a negative effect on the family’s functioning, leading to dysfunction.
-The parenting plan usually contains a dispute-resolution clause whereby a facilitator can be appointed.
+The parenting plan usually contains a dispute-resolution clause whereby a facilitator/parenting coordinator (PC) can be appointed.
 This is a somewhat controversial concept.
 The facilitator is normally appointed with the agreement of both parties and is usually a qualified clinical psychologist specialising in dispute resolution in broken homes.

-The facilitator has the power to:
+The PC has the power to:

 A facilitator’s services involve elements of mediation, expert opinion and counselling, but do not purely fall into any of these categories.
 The facilitator is not appointed as a psychotherapist, counsellor or attorney for the child or the parents.
 No therapist/patient or attorney/client relationship is created or otherwise exists between the facilitator and any of the parties involved.
 The facilitator’s fees are normally shared between the parties.